Find food that fits your pet’s needs

-You probably know a few humans who deal with dandruff, but did you know dogs get dandruff, too?
-Maybe you have noticed your pup scratching more often or have seen white flakes on their bedding.
+You probably know some humans who deal with dandruff, but did you know dogs get dandruff, too?
+You may have noticed your pup scratching more often or seen white flakes on their bedding.
 Besides irritated skin, these signs can also point to a skin condition called walking dandruff.

-How do you know when dog dandruff warrants a veterinarian visit?
+When should you visit your vet for your dog’s dandruff?
 Since the signs of canine dandruff can be very similar to other skin issues, it's important to know what to watch out for and the possible treatment options to consider.

 The Facts About Dog Dandruff